gbmhunter/blog/content/pcb-design/component-packages/sot-23-component-package/_index.md

 The SOT-23-6 package by Rohm (a.k.a IMT4, SOT-457, SMT6) has non-standard, clockwise pin numbering starting at the top right pin.
 {{% /warning %}}

-{{< img src="rohm-sot-457-imt4-sot-23-6-component-package-non-standard-clockwise-pin-numbering-annotated.png" width="645px" caption="The Rohm SOT-23-6 component package (a.k.a.
-SOT-457, IMT4) with non-standard pin numbering."  >}}
+{{% figure src="rohm-sot-457-imt4-sot-23-6-component-package-non-standard-clockwise-pin-numbering-annotated.png" width="645px" caption="The Rohm SOT-23-6 component package (a.k.a.
+SOT-457, IMT4) with non-standard pin numbering."  %}}

 Why you'd ever number the package in that manner is beyond me.
 It's dangerous, and bound to cause PCB designers to do board respins!